TRIQS/cthyb/doc/guide/aim.rst

 function ``solve``:

 .. literalinclude:: aim.py
-  :lines: 18-22
+  :lines: 18-23

 The run is controlled by the parameters of ``solve``:

 - ``h_int``: The interacting part of the local Hamiltonian written with operators.
-See the section: :ref:`operators`.
+See the section: :ref:`triqslibs:operators`.
 - ``n_cycles``: The number of Monte Carlo cycles.
 - ``length_cycle``: The number Monte Carlo moves in a cycle.
 - ``random_name``: The name of the random number generator.
+- ``measure_g_l``: We want to accumulate the Green's function in a basis of Legendre polynomials.

 When the solver has finished, it puts the result for the interacting Green's function in imaginary time in its member ``S.G_tau`` and the Green's function